How to Manage Your Food Cravings

 As far as your brain is concerned, eating certain foods causes the neurons in the reward region of your brain to become very active, creating highly positive feelings of pleasure so that you want to keep seeking these foods regularly.

-External factors also influence food cravings, such as stress, sleep, exercise, and food industry advertising.
+External factors such as stress, sleep, exercise, and food industry advertising can also influence food cravings.
 In fact, increased exposure to food advertising is associated with a higher calorie intake and increased preference for hyper-palatable foods from those ads.

 How to manage food cravings in a healthy way.